Microsoft Azure

 Mapping Microsoft Azure to Crowdcontrol

-1. In Azure, navigate to the SAML Application Settings screen, and make a note of the following information:
+1. Make a note of the following information:

 • Azure AD Identifier